 Managing Depression Among Residents

-This is the percentage of residents who are demonstrating depressive symptoms.
+This datapoint measures the percent of long-term care residents who are demonstrating depressive symptoms.

 Appropriate Vaccine Usage